zzhangjii/learning-library/ziplabs/new-account/README.md

     [Description of the illustration signin.png](files/signin.txt)

 2. Enter your Cloud Account Name and click **Next**.
-This is the name you chose when you created your account in the previous section.
-If you forgot the name, see the confirmation email.
+This is the name you chose while creating your account in the previous section.
+It's not your email address.
+If you've forgotten the name, see the confirmation email.

     ![](img/accountname.png)

     [Description of the illustration accountname.png](files/accountname.txt)

 3. Enter your Cloud Account credentials and click **Sign In**.
 Your username is the email address you used to sign up.
-Your password is auto-generated and is found in the confirmation email.
+Your password is auto-generated and found in the confirmation email.
 You're asked to change this password when you sign in for the first time.

     ![](img/username.png)